MIDCOAST SAILING CENTER

 Picture

-Currently in our shop and being restored for launch are two of these classic sailing boats.
-One will rigged with Marconi sails, the other will be gaff rigged.
-We're looking forward to getting these two old girls out on the water!
-One of these beauties was purchased from the Herreshoff Mfg.
+We currently have two of these beautiful classic boats working in our fleet.
+Skimmer is a restored gaff rigged delight that you will see sailing around the bay this summer.
+While Merryweather, a marconi rig, is on proud display in the Wing on Wing building up at the museum.
+Merryweather was purchased from the Herreshoff Mfg.
 Co. in 1927 by Nelson and Happy Rockefeller.
 At that time a fleet of this design was being developed in Northeast Harbor.
 We are especially anxious to get her back in "fighting" (sailing) form!

 Picture